 Population: The total population in Solano County has been relatively unchanged since 2005, increasing only 2,359 residents or 0.3 percent between 2005 and 2012.
 Projections from the Department of Finance anticipate more significant growth going forward, with the county's population reaching 634,852 by 2060.
 While the population growth over the last decade has been modest, the shift in the composition of the population has been more significant.
 Residents age 65 and older grew by 29.2 percent and age 45 to 64 increased 35.1 percent, followed by the age 30 to 44 shrinking by 17.4 percent.
 Such growth in aging residents could have significant impacts on the workforce.
-On the other end of the spectrum, the 19 and under population change; however, it is a decreasing source of growth.
+On the other end of the spectrum, the 19 and under population decreased 9.7 percent.
+The natural change in the population (births and deaths) remains the leading source of population change; however, it is a decreasing source of growth.
 Net foreign immigration is exceeding net domestic migration.
 The ethnic composition is also shifting.
 Hispanic is fast becoming the dominant ethnic group and is anticipated to surpass the White ethnic group by 2051.
 Conversely, Blacks are expected to continue a decline in real numbers and share of the population.
 Collectively, these population shifts are changing the demands for services in both the public and private sectors, and also changing the community response to these demands.